Guide to Microbiology Careers

-Water resource specialists are classified as hydrologists by the BLS.
-Between 2020 and 2030, it is estimated that there will be a 6 percent increase in jobs in this field, resulting in 400 new positions.
-The 6,170 hydrologists in the US earn $90,150 per year on average.
+Water resource specialists are classified as hydrologists by the BLS (2022).
+Between 2021 and 2031, it is estimated that there will be no change in the number of jobs in this field.
+The 6,390 hydrologists in the US earn $94,780 per year on average.
 The percentiles for wages are:

 Over 40 percent of surveyed water resource specialists had a master’s degree, while 55 percent had a bachelor’s degree, according to O*NET.
 Here’s a sample program to prepare for this career:

 - Miami University offers an on-campus combined bachelor’s/master’s degree program in microbiology that can be completed in five years.
 Students may choose to emphasize environmental microbiology, and the school offers a wide range of laboratory experiences.
 The program consists of 120 credits for the bachelor’s degree and 30 for the master’s degree.
 Miami University is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.